DeeVine/new-react-task-app/src/components/taskapp/readme.md

 *subtasks should/could be tasks/links/notes/goals*

 DEBUG:
-[ ] find out why delete Button in sidePanel component bugs out when moved inside the above div class='task-item-title'
+[ ] find out why sidepanel rerenders due to 'sidePanelFocus' click handler

 TODO:
+[ ] hours calculations
+  [ ] attach date/time to hours
+  [ ] put times into chartable format utilizing moment.js
+[ ] handle delete tag
+[ ] handle add hours
 [ ] highlight active task in sidepanel
 [ ] determine when/if necessary to use functional set state of 'currentState' vs simply this.setState [ ] refactor name of 'tasks' to 'subTasks' so we can clearly differentiate between taskList and tasks